In this blog, we answer frequently asked questions about SDTM – from its purpose, to SDTM dataset creation, and everything in between.

 Variables from the parent class can also be inserted into the domain if required.

-The following section explains how to map source datasets to SDTM domains, considerations, and other necessary deliverables.
+The following section explains how to map source datasets to SDTM domains, as well as important considerations, and other necessary deliverables needed for SDTM dataset creation.

-The SDTM-IG extends and refines the SDTM core model with specific domain implementations, business rules, assumptions, and examples.
-It should be used along with the relevant version of the SDTM.
-So make sure you have the correct versions of both of these documents.
+The SDTMIG extends and refines the SDTM core model with specific domain implementations, business rules, assumptions, and examples.
+It should be used along with the relevant version of SDTM.
+So, make sure you have the correct versions of both of these documents (we referred to these above).

-Here are some basic steps to help keep you on the right track:
+Here are some basic steps to help keep you on the right track with your SDTM dataset creation:

 - Determine which SDTM domains to create.

-- Compare the SDTM metadata to the SDTM metadata and map directly where possible.
+- Compare the SDTM data to the SDTM metadata and map directly where possible.

 - Map the rest of the source datasets to SDTM domains.